ishwarchandratiwari/sparkpost-api-documentation/services/sending-domains.md

 |------------------------|:-:       |---------------------------------------|
 |mail<span></span>.example.com | CNAME | foo.mail.e.sparkpost<span></span>.com |

-**SPF** verification requires the following:
-<div class="alert alert-warning"><strong>Note</strong>: SPF sending domain verification is deprecated.
-You can use DKIM, CNAME, and/or email to verify your sending domain.
-We recommend using DKIM since it has authentication benefits.</div>
-  * A valid SPF record must be in the DNS for the sending domain being verified.
-  * The record must contain `v=spf1`.
-  * The record must contain `include:sparkpostmail.com`.
-  * The record must use either `~all` or `-all`.
+**MX** verification is available to <strong>Enterprise</strong> customers only.
+There is no way to initiate MX verification through the /verify endpoint.
+Please contact your TAM if you want to verify your domain with MX.</div>

 **Using a Sending Domain as a Bounce Domain**
-<div>If a customer has either of the following:</div>
+<div>A Sending Domain is eligible to be a Bounce domain if one of the following conditions is met:</div>
 * A CNAME record in place and verified via "cname_verify":true
 * An MX verified domain (<span class="label label-warning"><strong>Enterprise</strong></span> only)

 the  domain will be eligible to be used as a bounce domain by including it as part of the transmission return_path or SMTP MAIL FROM email address.
 Bounce domains are used to report bounces, which are emails that were rejected from the recipient server.
 By adding a bounce domain to your account, you can customize the address that is used for the `Return-Path` header, which is the destination for out of band (OOB) bounces.
 For additional details on CNAME-verification, please see this [support article](https://www.sparkpost.com/docs/tech-resources/custom-bounce-domain/).

-<div class="alert alert-warning"><strong>Note</strong>: MX verification is available to <strong>Enterprise</strong> customers only.
-There is no way to initiate MX verification through the /verify endpoint.
-Please contact your TAM if you want to verify your domain with MX</div>

 The domain's `status` object is returned on success.